Ditch the Denoiser: Emergence of Noise Robustness in Self-Supervised Learning from Data Curriculum: Limitations, Conclusion and Future Work

 \section{Limitations, Conclusion and Future Work}

 In this work, we proposed a fully self-supervised framework for learning noise-robust visual representations.
 Leveraging an SSL denoiser and the curriculum training strategy enables DINOv2 to improve significantly upon the noisy baseline.
 While our benchmark focuses on synthetic noise due to the scarcity of large-scale \textit{labeled noisy} datasets that allows for standard downstream evaluation, this choice enables controlled, reproducible assessment across noise types.
-One limitation is the assumption that self-supervised denoiser can denoise reasonably well; while it is a fair assumption given the availability of effective SSL denoisers that can address both i.i.d. and structured noises, it remains an open dependency that could affect performance in more challenging settings.
+One limitation is the assumption that self-supervised denoiser can denoise reasonably well; while it is a fair assumption as we show in \cref{app:denoiser_ablation} that even a very weak denoiser (1 training epoch) can still substantially improve accuracy, it remains an open dependency that could affect performance in more challenging settings.
 Another key direction for future research is to develop automated, adaptive strategies for curriculum schedule, as the current design requires tuning to determine when to shift from denoised to noisy samples during pretraining.
 More broadly, our methodology can be extended to other modalities like time series data, including noisy audio, EEG signals and financial data; we aim to establish a unified SSL approach for robust representation learning.

 \textbf{Outline of the Appendix:}